Founded in 1978, the Association of Forfaiters in Switzerland (VEFI) is the oldest forfaiting association in the world.

 The difference between a discount-to-yield and a straight discount

-is that a discount-to-yield is calculated on the basis of the Net (Present) Value to achieve the Face Value (or Nominal Value); thus Net Value + Interest = Face Valuea straight discount is calculated on the basis of the Face Value to achieve the Net Value; thus Face Value - Interest = Net Value
+is that a discount-to-yield is calculated on the basis of the Net (Present) Value to achieve the Face Value (or Nominal Value); thus Net Value + Interest = Face Value

 This implies that calculating a straight discount is considerably easier (in fact a simple interest calculation) than calculating a discount-to-yield.
 Discount-to-yield calculations become quite complicated once compounding (interest on interest) is applied.